Blobfolio/blob-mimes/README.md

 #### Returns

-Returns a MIME database oganized by type.
+Returns a MIME database organized by type.

 &nbsp;